 What is Contextual Design?

-Contextual Design is a scientific method for determining how software should be developed based on the users' actions and not their words Contextual Design (C.D.) utilizes three distinct steps to help determine and prioritize software requirements.
+Contextual design (C.D.) is a scientific method for determining how software should be developed based on the users' actions and not their words.
+C.D. utilizes three distinct steps to help determine and prioritize software requirements.

-- Consolidation - Consolidate all of the individual work models to create a complete view of the users' work practices
+- Consolidation.
+Consolidate all of the individual work models to create a complete view of users' work practices

 Are you convinced yet?